sandreas/tone/README.md

 # tone

-`tone` is a cross platform audio tagger and metadata editor to dump and modify metadata for a wide variety of formats, including `mp3`, `m4b`, `flac` and more.
+`tone` is a cross-platform audio tagger and metadata editor to dump and modify metadata for a wide variety of formats, including `mp3`, `m4b`, `flac` and more.
 It has no dependencies and can be downloaded as single binary for Windows, macOS, Linux and other common platforms.

 The code is written in pure `C#` and utilizes the awesome [atldotnet] library to provide full support for a wide variety of audio and metadata formats.